nineties/planck/spec/encoding.rst

 - It has complete information of types.
 Enables strict type inference, type checking, and other program analysis at link time and runtime.
 - It does not use information that depends on the location of the data, such as address or offset.
-- The entire object file is also represented as a one of PlanckIR object.
+- The entire object file is also represented as a one of Planck object.
 - Fast and compact serialization format.

 Encoding of Types